ExpressVPN Pricing: Subscription Options 2025

 ExpressVPN Aircove: Is This VPN Hardware Worth It?

-An ExpressVPN subscription allows up to 10 devices to connect simultaneously.
+As we mentioned earlier, ExpressVPN subscriptions’ connection limits depend on your tier, ranging from 10 devices on Basic to 14 on Pro.
 However, there’s a workaround that provides more seamless VPN connections.
 ExpressVPN sells a router called Aircove that routes all network traffic through its VPN servers.

 To clarify, many VPNs can be installed on routers.
 Aircove, however, comes with ExpressVPN pre-installed.
 That makes it plug and play, a bit step up compared to other router VPNs with complicated installation instructions.
 Better yet, all connected devices enjoy ExpressVPN’s protection, bypassing the device limit.